TRI-ML/prismatic-vlms/README.md

 **[02/09/24]** Our current VLMs are all derived from Llama-2, and as such are subject to the [Llama Community License](https://ai.meta.com/llama/license/), which does permit commercial use.
 We additionally train on the LLaVa Instruct Tuning data.

+**[05/05/24]** Our new VLMs derived from Mistral and Phi-2 are subject to the original Apache and MIT Licenses attached to each model.

 As we train new models, we will update this section of the README (and the LICENSE files associated with each model) appropriately.
 If there are any questions, please file an Issue!